-I check the clock, it’s exactly 4:20 pm.
+I check the clock and it is exactly 4:20 pm.
 I know that somewhere, probably not far from me, someone is celebrating the occasion.

-It’s not hard, in fact, it’s easy and on this particular day I’m feeling stressed, worn out, down in the dumps, needing an escape.
+It is not hard, in fact, it is easy and on this particular day I am feeling stressed, worn out, down in the dumps, needing an escape.
 These are the moments that I’m most vulnerable and they don’t come every day, but for me, sobriety means the ability to pass a drug test with no advanced warning.

 It can be easy to slip, thinking how easy it is to reach an escape, thinking of someone nearby who is doing the same.
 The thought can possess like a dark pool flooding the recesses of my mind.

 When my mind is flooded that completely I know it can be impossible for me to resist, even if I know that I will regret my actions shortly after.

 Even if I know that I will suffer my mental clarity the next day.
 To combat this the first step was to recognize my own emotions, to have a better sense of how I feel and what causes it.
 Once I got to know myself the struggle to control myself has become so much easier.

 The following is a list of things I do on a daily basis in response to my untamed urges.
 The strategy is to work with the demons instead of repressing them.
 Here’s how: